Miista/ProtonProposals/Records/Records.md

     record Person(name: String, age: Int)

-The part `(name: String, age: Int)` is the record "constructor".
+The part `(name: String, age: Int)` is referred to as the _record constructor_.
 Declaring a record would generate a function with the name of the record taking the number of parameters declared in the record constructor.

-Declaring a record would also generate accessors for any given attribute declared for the record.
+Declaring a record would also generate accessors for each given member declared in the record constructor.
-As in the example both `name` and `age` would be members of the `Person` record and accessors would be created for both members.
+As in the example with `Person` both `name` and `age` would be members of the `Person` record and accessors would be created for both members.

 Usage
 -----

+Instantiating a record is done via the function generated when the record was declared.
+Thus to create an instance of the `Person` record, we would use the following form:

+    Person("John Doe", 99)

+### Member Access

 Accessing a member of a record would be possible using dot-syntax.
 That is `record.memberName`.

-The declared record would be instantiated and stored in a variable Here `let` is used for declaration of a value.

-    let person = Person("John Doe", 99)
-    let hisAge = person.age

-A record can be used in place of any other expression in a `let` expression.

-    let p = Person("John Doe", 0) in { ... }

 ### Mutation